ashkon-d/Quadratic-Chords/README.md

-A tool to help map out quadratic functions onto music!
+A tool to help translate quadratic and other polynomial functions into music!

 Heres the vision: I was trying to see what would happen if I mapped out Polynomial Functions onto a Piano/Keybaord.